Kia Sportage review - Engines, performance and drive

 Thanks to sharp steering, the Sportage drives well and hides its high stance with good composure in the bends

-The engine might have been carried over, but on top of the new look, the fourth-generation Sportage also has a new platform - shared with sister car the Hyundai Tucson.
-The Sportage is good to drive, with lots of grip through corners and suspension which smooths out the worst bumps well.
+Kia has made the Sportage good to drive, with lots of grip through corners and suspension which smooths out the worst bumps well.
 Yes, there is a fair amount of body roll, but the car never feels cumbersome and is a big improvement on its predecessor overall.
 Wind noise around the door mirrors is quite audible at motorway speeds, but otherwise the Sportage is a very relaxing long-distance cruiser.

 A high-set driving position and decent forward visibility make the Sportage very easy to drive around town.
 The small windows and thick roof pillars do spoil all-round visibility a little, especially at the rear, but that isn’t a huge criticism.

-For those venturing off-road, all-wheel drive is available on all but the 130bhp petrol and the 114bhp diesel.
+For those venturing off-road, all-wheel drive is available on both the petrol and diesel models.
 In most situations, it sends all its power to the front wheels to save fuel, but it can send up to 40 per cent of its power to the rear should the front wheels lose grip.
 There's also a lock mode to keep all four wheels turning if necessary.

 In this review